University-of-Mons/sismic-tutorial/sismic-tutorial.md

 When the CC is activated, either it is not accelerating, or it is accelerating if the current speed is still below the target speed (mem_speed).
 At any moment, the driver can decide to accelerate the car by itself.
 This will pause the CC and resume it when releasing the acceleration pedal.
 The driver can also decide to brake, which will deactivate the CC.
 The target speed can be changed through the +/-/SET/RES buttons.

-[TOM: I find the reference to "buttons" a bit awkward here, since the notion of buttons is a kind of GUI thingy.
-At the level of a statechart we do not have buttons, only events.
-This link between buttons and events should probably be made more clear.
-It seems that you are assuming that there is already some GUI that has some buttons, and that these buttons trigger events in the statechart?
-All of this is implicit in the current text.]

 ### Defining the statechart in SISMIC